NPellet/visualizer/src/components/pouchdb/docs/api.md

 }
 {% endhighlight %}

-## Replicate a database<a id="replication"></a>
+{% include anchor.html title="Replicate a database" hash="replication" %}

 {% highlight js %}
 PouchDB.replicate(source, target, [options])
 {% endhighlight %}

 Replicate data from `source` to `target`.
 Both the `source` and `target` can be a string representing a CouchDB database url or the name a local PouchDB database.
-If `options.continuous` is `true`, then this will track future changes and also replicate them automatically.
+If `options.live` is `true`, then this will track future changes and also replicate them automatically.

 If you want to sync data in both directions, you can call this twice, reversing the `source` and `target` arguments.
 Additionally, you can use PouchDB.sync().